Māori Land Boards: History

-Māori Land Boards (originally District Councils) were administrative bodies in New Zealand, partly made up of elected members from the Māori themselves.
-Maori landowners vested their land in the Boards, which would then lease that land out on their behalf.
+Māori Land Boards when first established were partly made up of elected Māori members.
+The Maori Land Boards had initially been proposed by Richard Seddon in 1888.
+Māori landowners vested their land in the boards, which would then lease that land out on their behalf.
 This converted customary ownership to freehold, though partition orders remained the responsibility of the Māori Land Court.